Who’d A Thought it?

 So having had a good nosey around I just had to ask the question – is there a lot of scuttling from one lodge to another?!
 But Joe assures me this is not a haven for swingers!
 99 per cent of those who visit are just couples wanting a luxurious night away – he even tells me about a couple in their eighties who recently stayed in the room below, complete with dancing pole.

 What it boils down to is this – in a world where Farrow & Ball-drenched gastro pubs offer rustic rooms and pared-down décor (nice, but sooooo safe) this place wants to offer something different.
-And after all what is the point, when you get one of those precious nights away sans enfants, in staying somewhere that is just a slightly tidier, less tired version of your own home?
+What is the point, the owner points out, when you get one of those precious nights away sans enfants, in staying somewhere that is just a slightly tidier, less tired version of your own home?
 No, no, this place wants to offer something entirely out of the ordinary.
-Luxury.
+Eccentricity.
 Total escapism.
 Fun.

 And here’s another surprising thing you may not know about the Whody – they’ve got a pretty darn good kitchen.
 So if you can’t afford the £350 per night stay but fancy the beautiful drive out between Headcorn and Lenham then have a drink in the Champagne & Oyster Bar, (small area off the main bar where they boast a collection of 60 or so varieties of fizz) and treat yourself to the Set Lunch Menu just £19 for Two Courses.
 The food (pictured below) was really exceptionally good and the dining room was small and comfortable – providing you don’t mind animal print.
 (Mention Muddy Stilettos to them and you’ll get a free glass of Prosecco.)
 The food here seems to be a well-kept secret as the dining room was all but empty on our arrival (Friday lunchtime) – so if you don’t like being the only one dining, you’ve been warned!

 The Whody describes itself as a hive of character, quirkiness and outrageous unconventionality – I couldn’t have put it better myself.
 So would I stay?
-Well, it’s a heafty price tag, but if it was for a special occasion – anniversary, birthday etc – then get me in the goddamn hot tub now!
+Well, this place really divides opinion.
+It’s a heafty price tag and I’m not sure it’s at all to Mr Muddy’s taste but I know others that loved the look of it and were all like, get me in the goddamn hot tub now!
 But, in the meantime, as a foodie who likes to drive out and explore the best (and often lesser known) culinary corners of our county, I’ll be coming back to eat lunch here soon that’s for sure.